VenteraDevOps/piipan/docs/iac.md

     1. `az rest --method DELETE --uri https://management.azure.com/subscriptions/<subscription-id>/providers/Microsoft.ApiManagement/locations/<region>/deletedservices/<apim-service-id>?api-version=2020-06-01-preview` for each relevant APIM instance.
     1. Now when you re-run `create-resources`, you should not get an `DeploymentFailed` error in `create-apim`.
 - Some Azure CLI provisioning commands will return before all of their behind-the-scenes operations complete in the Azure environment.
 Very occasionally, subsequent provisioning commands in `create-resources` will fail as it won't be able to locate services it expects to be present; e.g., `Can't find app with name` when publishing a Function to a Function App.
 As a workaround, re-run the script.
-- .NET 5 with Azure Functions v3 is [not (yet) supported by Microsoft](https://github.com/Azure/azure-functions-host/issues/6674).
 - `iac/.azure` contains local Azure CLI configuration that is used by `create-resources`
 - In order for IaC to automatically configure the OIDC client secrets for the Dashboard and Query Tool applications, the secrets need to be present in a key vault with a particular naming format.
 See `configure-oidc.bash` for details.
 - The iac docker container in the `iac` folder has all pre-requisite for running the IAC code, with tested software versions.
 If you only need to deploy the infrastructure, you can run the docker container to skip installing pre-requisite software.